eron93br/lorawan/esp32/readme.md

 License
 -------
-The source files in this repository are made available under the Eclipse Public License v1.0, except:
+The source files of the gateway sketch developed by Jac Kersing in this repository is made available under the MIT license.
+The libraries included in this repository are included for convenience only and all have their own license, and are not part of the ESP 1ch gateway code.

-base64 implementation, that has been copied from the Semtech Packet Forwarder;
-RapidJSON, licensed under the MIT License.